Paouky/paouky-docs/docs/getting-started/community-wallets.md

         * Provide it to the sender.

         Done!
-The sender will finalize the transaction and post it to the chain.
+The sender will finalize the transaction and post it to the network.

     === "Send"